Hydra is using the command line for two things:

 - Configuring your application (See Override Grammar)

-Used in conjunction with --cfg. -p select a specific config package to show.
+- --package,-p: Used in conjunction with --cfg to select a specific config package to show.

 - --info,-i: Print Hydra information.
 This includes installed plugins, Config Search Path, Defaults List, generated config and more.

 - --run,-r: Run is the default mode and is not normally needed.

 - --multirun,-m: Run multiple jobs with the configured launcher and sweeper.
 See Multi-run.

 - --config-path,-cp: Overrides the

 config_pathis relative to the Python file declaring

 - --config-dir,-cd: Adds an additional config directory to the config search path.

 This is useful for installed apps that want to allow their users to provide additional configs.